-If you like what you read, consider checking out the MoonshotEdu Show podcast episode on the importance of self-directed learning.
+If you like what you read, consider checking out my book, Adventures in Self-Directed Learning, or the MoonshotEdu Show podcast episode on the importance of self-directed learning.
 You can listen by clicking on one of these links or through the embedded version at the bottom of this article.

 I’ll offer one more qualification.
 These are currently shared as PDFs or simple Google Docs.
 However, you can just as easily recreate as web forms (using Google forms or another tool of your choice).
 Or, if you have the know-how and want to do it, I would love to see a simple app or interactive tool created around one or all of these templates.

 Please do consider posting questions and feedback in the comment area.

 Personal Learning Plan Template Google Doc – PDF version – This simple 8-part form for learners to use in developing and propose self-directed learning projects.
 It starts with challenging students to form a compelling and personally meaningful driving question.

 The 4H Self-Determined Project Template (create an account to access it) – PDF version – This is a template created by the University of Wisconsin Extension to help young people develop self-determined projects.
 It includes helpful steps and aspects of a learning contract.
 This can be used “as is” or adjusted to work well in many environments.

 Learning Contract Templat Google Doc – PDF version – This is a simple learning contract for a self-directed project.
 It is recreated from a template included in Malcolm Knowles’ Self-directed Learning: A Guide for Learners and Teachers.
 It is based on a simple 4-step process that includes creating learning objectives, determining learning resources and strategies, determining evidence of accomplishment and establishing criteria for evaluating the proposed evidence.